rackerlabs/support-how-to/content/cloud-servers/disable-a-vhost-in-the-ubuntu-operating-system-and-centos-for-apache-and-nginx.md

 enable or disable server blocks.
 Apache vhosts can use symlinks, too, but `a2ensite` and `a2dissite` don’t work for Nginx.

-In order to disable a server block in Nginx in Ubuntu, you need remove the symlink between **sites-enabled** and **sites-available**, as shown in the following example:
+To disable a server block in Nginx in Ubuntu, you need to remove the symlink between **sites-enabled** and **sites-available**, as shown in the following example:

     sudo rm /etc/nginx/sites-enabled/domain.com.conf